ahanaf-mohosen/Ostad_Flutter-18/Module 10 Assignment/rest_api_crud_operation/README.md

 3. Run `flutter pub get` to install dependencies.
 4. Run `flutter run` to launch the app on your device or emulator.

----

-For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.